Sofiane Bezzou

-Sofiane Bezzou (born May 8, 1981 in Rouen) is a French-born Algerian professional football player who is currently playing for US Quevilly in the Championnat National.
+Sofiane Bezzou (born May 8, 1981) is a former professional football player who is currently playing for US Quevilly in the Championnat National.
+Born in France, he represented Algeria at youth level.

 Career

 A product of the PSG Academy, he left the club at age 19 when he was not offered a professional contract.
 He then joined Nîmes Olympique who were playing in Ligue 2 but made just two appearances for the club.
 He spent the next few seasons bouncing around in the amateur leagues with FUSC Bois-Guillaume and CMS Oissel.
 In the summer of 2007, he joined Pacy Vallée-d'Eure.
 In November 2010, he moved to Fréjus Saint-Raphaël.

 International career

 In 2002, Bezzou was called up to the Algerian Under-21 National Team.